sagnik/inkscape-svg-processing/README.md

 To see the application, clone the above mentioned repository and follow the directions there.

-You can use this repository by adding the following library dependency `"edu.psu.sagnik.research" %% "inkscapesvgprocessing" % "0.0.1"`.
+You can use this repository by adding the following library dependency `"edu.psu.sagnik.research" %% "inkscapesvgprocessing" % "<current version number from Build.sbt>"`.
 Make sure you have https://oss.sonatype.org/content/repositories/releases/ in your resolvers.

 ### TODO